 Rules & Terms

 Submissions can be short films or features.
-There is no minimum length but short films should not exceed 30 minutes and features should run longer than 75 minutes.
+There is no minimum length (we screened a 51 second film in 2017) but short films should not exceed 30 minutes and features should run longer than 75 minutes.
+Feel free to contact us if you have something that you believe fits our remit but falls outside those lengths.

-Submissions should fit within in the fantastic genres.
+Submissions should fit well within in the fantastic genres.
 We will certainly have sets dedicated to horror and science fiction short films.
-What other short film sets we program will depend on the quality and breadth of submissions.
+Any other short film sets that we program will depend on the quality and breadth of submissions.
 Send in enough quality fantasy, action or cult films, for instance, and we'll put sets together just for them.
+Alternatively, as with 2017, we'll put together varied sets to showcase varied material.
+Check out our previous selections at the alfilmfest.com website.

-We reserve the right to select your film for a different category than you submitted it for.
-For instance, a horror/sci-fi film that was submitted as horror may be selected to screen in a sci-fi set.
+Films only need to be submitted in one category.
+We reserve the right to select your film for a different category than the one for which you submitted it.
+For instance, a horror/sci-fi film that was submitted as horror might be selected to screen in a sci-fi set.
+Our judges also select their award-winners based on their own criteria.

 We value contributions from all over the world (the word 'international' in our event title is very deliberate) but any submissions not in the English language must be accompanied by English subtitles.